abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/01-Create a virtual machine.md

 ## Review

 In this lab, you have completed:
-- Created a virtual machine
+- Created a Virtual Machine
-- Connected to the virtual machine
+- Connected to the Virtual Machine
-- Hosted a basic website on your new cloud VM.
+- Host a Basic Website on your New Cloud VM

 ## Reference links